amandaghassaei/gpu-io/README.md

 ### Testing

 I'm using mocha + karma + chai + headless Chrome to test the WebGL components of this library, following the setup described in [Automated testing with Headless Chrome](https://developer.chrome.com/blog/headless-karma-mocha-chai/).
-Those tests are located in [tests/webgl/](./tests/webgl/).
-Additionally, I'm using mocha + chai to test the remaining parts of the code that can run in node js, located in [tests/js/](./tests/js/).
+Those tests are located in [tests/mocha/](./tests/mocha/).
 To run the automated tests, run:

 ```sh
 npm run test